openbmc/docs/designs/bmc-service-failure-debug-and-recovery.md

 handles according to the restart policy encoded in the unit file for the service.

+OpenBMC has a default behavior for all systemd services.
+That default is to allow an OpenBMC systemd service to restart twice every 30 seconds.
+If a service restarts more then twice within 30 seconds then that service will be considered to be in a failed state by systemd and not restarted again until a BMC reboot.

 Assessing the OpenBMC operating system with respect to the error classes, it manages and mitigates error conditions as follows: